saeedjamali/Booking/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+in this project we use :
-i use persian DateRange in this project: https://shahabyazdi.github.io/react-multi-date-picker/fa/multiple/
+1-use persian DateRange in this project: https://shahabyazdi.github.io/react-multi-date-picker/fa/multiple/

+2-use nested router and layout
+3-use search params when params is Object (with createSearchParams) 4-install json-server and define useFetch with axios 5-define hook useOutsideClock
+6-